martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 Because the exported value can be independently calculated by both sides of the TLS connection, the value to be signed is not sent on the wire at any time.

+A `CERTIFICATE_PROOF` frame MUST be sent only after all `CERTIFICATE` frames with the same Certificate-ID have been sent, and MUST correspond to the first certificate presented in the first `CERTIFICATE` frame with that Certificate-ID.
+Receipt of multiple `CERTIFICATE_PROOF` frames for the same Certificate-ID, receipt of a `CERTIFICATE_PROOF` frame without a corresponding `CERTIFICATE` frame, or receipt of a `CERTIFICATE` frame after a corresponding `CERTIFICATE_PROOF` MUST be treated as a session error of type `PROTOCOL_ERROR`.

+Use of the `CERTIFICATE_PROOF` frame by servers is not defined by this document.
+A `CERTIFICATE_PROOF` frame received by a client MUST be ignored.

 ## The USE_CERTIFICATE Frame {#http-use-certificate}

-The `USE_CERTIFICATE` frame (0xFRAME-TBD4) is sent by clients to indicate that processing of a request should use a certificate provided in a previous `CERTIFICATE` frame.
+The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent by clients to indicate that processing of a request should use a certificate provided in a previous `CERTIFICATE` frame and proved by a preceding `CERTIFICATE_PROOF` frame.
 The frame includes a certificate identifier which can be used to correlate the stream with a `CERTIFICATE` frame received on stream zero.

 A `USE_CERTIFICATE` frame with no payload expresses the client's choice to proceed without providing a certificate.
 Servers SHOULD process the request as unauthenticated,